adeloucas/GSoC-Akkadian/README.md

 This project is being made for Google's 2018 Summer of Code on behalf of CLTK.

-The author is Andrew Deloucas <adeloucas@g.harvard.com>
+The author is Andrew Deloucas, email: <adeloucas@g.harvard.com>

 ## Table of Contents